-Thanksgiving is lurking around the corner, and I am not even close to being ready.
-This morning as I was laying in bed, thinking about the next month, I pondered on where did the time go?!
+Thanksgiving is around the corner.
+I am not even close to being ready.
+Are you?
+This morning as I was laying in bed, thinking about the next month, wondering where the time goes.
 I know!
 I know!
 For the past 4 years, you have listened to me complain about how I am not ready for the holidays.
-Guess what; I am beyond being ready this year, and this recipe for Brussels Sprouts Gratin helped me get a little more ready for the holiday.
+This recipe for Brussels Sprouts Gratin helped me get a little more ready for the holiday.
 So glad I had a chance to retest and share it with you.

-It seems time flew by the past couple months with buying the house, moving, going to Austin (I still have so much to share about that), and some last minute projects that fell on the table, have left us literally in a blur.
+It seems time flew by the past couple months with buying the house, moving, going to Austin (I still have so much to share about that), and some last-minute projects that fell on the table, have left us literally in a blur.
 We keep talking about how we have not even had a chance to enjoy the new house.
 To put up blinds, or smear some paint on the walls.
 To set-up the studio space.
 To buy that dining room table, and bring our loved ones around it.
 We have hopes and dreams about the holidays in our house, and they are all centered around giving and sharing.
-Just hoping we get a chance to do so this year …..